Mglobal123/Mariam/README.md

 # Mariam
-This is salaudeen Maryam...a programmo
+This is salaudeen Maryam...a programmer